no0x9d/aptrac/README.md

 Installing aptrac adds the application as `aptrac` and `a` to your path.
 For detailed usage consult the application help with `aptrac -h` or `aptrac [command] -h`

+### commands
+> All commands and options can be abbreviated to one or two letters.
+For more clarity this documentation uses the full versions for both.

+* **start (s)** starts a new task
+* **edit (ed)** edits the current running task
+* **end (en)** ends the current running task
+* **return (r)** starts a new task with the values from the last ended task
+* **list (l)** displays a set of tasks (default: today's tasks)
+* **now (n)** displays the current running task
+* **kill (k)** deletes a task
+* **set** sets default values to use
+* **unset** resets values to their default values

 ## working with time

 aptrac accepts for all time parameters these formats `HH:mm`, `DD.MM HH:mm`, `DD.MM.YY HH:mm`, `DD.MM`, `DD.MM.YY`.

 If none of these formats matches, the date parser of Sugar is used, which allows parsing of natural language time strings like `"5 minutes ago"` or `"monday at 11:30"`.
 For more information read the Sugar API (http://sugarjs.com/dates)

+## configuration
+For all not time based options a default value can be set in a configuration file which are used when a new task is started.

+You can also set aliases for often used option parameters, which are automatic replaced (see advanced use cases).

+aptrac supports multiple configuration file, where you can group a set of default values, so you don't have so set more than one option flag.
+If a option is set in the configuration and also with an option flag, the value from the option is used.

+All config files are in the aptrac home directory and are referenced by name only.
+To create a new config set the `--config` option on the `aptrac set` command with a new name and the config is created.

 ## advanced use case